Wycliffe-USA/mpdx-ios-client-app/README.md

 - The Xcode file to open will depend on the dependency manager used. <br>
   - For Swift Package Manager open the .xcodeproj file. <br>
   - For Cocoapods open the .xcworkspace file (Generated from pod install). <br>
-- Configure your Xcode project build target with the following:
+- Configure your Xcode project build target.
   - Delete Mac under Supported Destinations.
   - Set Minimum Deployment to iOS 14.0.
   - Set iPhone Orientation to Portrait.